gsoules/MkDocs/digital-archive/docs/plugins/avantrelationships/avantrelationships.md

     just experimenting with the plugin, leave the box unchecked.
 If you decide not to use the plugin, check the box, Save Changes, and then uninstall the plugin.

+### Features

+Once installed, AvantRelationships extends the Omeka admin and public user interfaces to provide the ability to add and display relationships.
+Specifically, the plugin:

+-   Adds a `Relationships` menu item in Omeka's admin left menu
+-   Adds a `Relationships` button on the admin Item page
+-   Adds a `Cover Image` tab on the admin item `Edit` page
+-   Displays *Relationship Groups* below an item's metadata on public and admin Item pages
+-   Displays a *Visualization Preview* on the public and admin Item pages
+-   Adds `Relationships` filter to the bottom of the Omeka `Advanced Search` page

 To learn about features provided by AvantRelationships, see the following topics on the [Digital Archive](http://swhplibrary.net/archive/relationships/) website: